aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/customcommandbutton/_index.md

 ```

-the command button's image url.
+Gets the command button's image url.
 If sets to null or empty string, the button will only display it's text.

 **Returns:**
 java.lang.String